Language and intercultural communication are central to all degree programs at the Institute.

 We offer the following languages as a component to all International Policy and Management degree programs:

 Upon request at the time of admission, other language study may be arranged to fulfill your degree requirements.
 The non-regular language courses offered in Spring 2014 were: Portuguese, Korean, German, Persian Farsi and Turkish.
-For more details, please contact Professor Naoko Matsuo at email@example.com.
+For more details, contact us at firstname.lastname@example.org

-As a Monterey Institute student, your language proficiency level is important.
+As a MIIS student, your language proficiency level is important.

 Self-assess the level at which you read, write and understand your target language of study.